dvci/health_cards/lib/USAGE.md

 ```

 #### Verifier and HealthCard
-Public Key resolution can be disabled for all Verifiers or Health Cards with:
+Public Key resolution can be disabled for all `Verifier` instances with:
 ```ruby
 # The current state can be checked with:
 HealthCards::Verifier.resolves_keys?